LuxuryRangeRover/RoAnalytics/privacy.md

 ---

 ## 5. Security
 We take reasonable measures to protect your data.
 However, no system is 100% secure.
-Use RoliAnalytics at your own risk.
+Use RoAnalytics at your own risk.

 ---

 ## 6. Children’s Privacy
-RoliAnalytics is intended for users who comply with Discord’s minimum age requirement (13+).
+RoAnalytics is intended for users who comply with Discord’s minimum age requirement (13+).
 We do not knowingly collect information from children under 13.

 ---